SenthilNayagan/senthilnayagan.github.io/_posts/devops/containers/orchestration/kubernetes/2022-08-17-kubernetes-basics.markdown

 ## Kubernetes concepts

+### Cluster

+A cluster is a collection of hosts or nodes that work together to offer computing, memory, storage, and networking resources.
+Kubernetes uses these resources to run the various workloads (applications).

+### Nodes

+A single computer or host is referred to as a node.
+It may be a physical or virtual machine.
+Its primary function is to run pods.
+Each node in a Kubernetes cluster is responsible for running a number of Kubernetes components, including the **kubelet**, the **container runtime**, and the kube-proxy.
+Nodes are managed by a Kubernetes master.
+The nodes are Kubernetes's "worker bees," and they are responsible for doing all of the heavy lifting.

 ### Workloads

 An application that is being executed on Kubernetes is referred to as a workload.
 On Kubernetes, we will execute our workload inside of a *set of* **pods**, regardless of whether our workload consists of a single component or multiple that operate together.
 In Kubernetes, a Pod represents a set of running *containers* on our cluster.